 Dissent can be a noun meaning difference of opinion or a verb meaning to disagree.

 The referee has given him a red card for dissent.

 Acceptance of dissent is the fundamental requirement of a free society.

 I will dissent if you continue with this course of action.

 (Dissent is a verb in this example.)

-The street word diss (deriving from disrespect) has connotations of disagreement and arguing.
+The street word to diss (deriving from disrespect) is close in meaning to to dissent (which means to disagree).
 Therefore, the first four letters of dissent can remind you of its meaning.